Tech-With-Tim/API/README.md

 ### Environment variables

-Set the environment variables:
+Set the environment variables.
+Start by writing this in a file named `local.env`:

-> You can do this with a file named `local.env` or directly through the console.
-We recomend the `local.env` file as it won't be deleted when you open the console again.

-#### `local.env` file

 ```prolog
 SECRET_KEY=some_random_characters_here